TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa1/readMe.txt

 	  to a file called "testOutput.txt" and then runs "diff" to check the difference in the "testOutput.txt" contents and the contents of the expected output file *
+	* One more important note is that the "run.sh" script also re-runs the "make" command to ensure that the binaries are available *

 My Testing:
 	When testing my program I created a series of different input files and